andreasschrade/andreasschrade.github.com/about.md

 ---
 {% include image-caption.html imageurl="/assets/images/pages/about.jpg#right" title="Android Freelancer"  %}

-I'm Andreas Schrade, an IT company owner and enthusiastic Android Developer expert who serve companies in all over the world.
+I'm Andreas Schrade, an IT company owner and enthusiastic, creative and curious human being.

 Over 12 years of programming experience, more than 6 years of experience in the professional field of entrepreneurship and online marketing.

-There's nothing I can't handle.

 <h3>Who I am:</h3>

-<h4>My Dev Life</h4>
+<h4>My IT Life</h4>
 - 8+ years of experience in the field of Android
 - 10+ years experience in Java; 2+ years of experience in Kotlin
 - Author of Android articles for print and web